wp-plugins/all-in-one-event-calendar/readme.txt

 Our new calendar system combines a clean visual design, solid architectural patterns and a powerful set of features to create the most advanced calendar system available for WordPress.
 Best of all: it’s completely free.

-Download the free Premium version at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
+Download the free Standard edition at [time.ly](http://time.ly/) and choose from 3 custom designed themes for your Calendar, or develop your own!
 Also featuring Facebook Integration, Posterboard View and JavaScript and UI enhancements.

 = Calendar Features For Users =